plainlasch/Akkad-Annotation/README.md

 - size-adjustable rectangles
 - searchable sign dictionary by types of lines if sign in picture is not known.
 - If cuneiform-sign is not know, search for suggestions by specifying the number of radicals.
+- Custom keyboard for special signs
+- Copy annotations for the same signs
+-

 ## Project status